silverbulletmd/silverbullet/website/Live Queries.md

 For those comfortable reading such things [here you can find the full query grammar](https://github.com/silverbulletmd/silverbullet/blob/main/common/markdown_parser/query.grammar).

 The general syntax is to specify a `querySource` followed by a number of clauses that modify or restrict.
+If you haven’t already, check out how [[Objects]] work in SilverBullet.

 ## Clauses
 ## `where` [[@expression]]